How to Notice Subtle Signs of Loneliness in Your Senior Parent

 3. Explore Social Opportunities

 Investigate local community centers, senior clubs, or events that align with your parent’s interests.
-Encouraging participation in group activities fosters new friendships and broadens their social circle, reducing feelings of isolation.
+Encouraging participation in group activities or a senior pen pal program fosters new friendships and broadens their social circle, reducing feelings of isolation.

 4. Facilitate Technology Use